 Added to this is the ability to change playback speed from the range of 64X speed to negative 16X speed presented by a convenient dropdown menu.
 All the settings are dynamic and can be changed during playback.

 The playback panel also includes a dropdown for activating safe areas (see information about safe areas further down in the guide), a parent volume control and a button to show the video in fullscreen.

 The loop function is very convenient if you want to review a specific portion of your video.
 With AV Validate you can create your own loop in the easiest way possible by creating an inpoint where the loop should start and an outpoint where the loop should end.
 After the points are set you activate the loop function with the “Loop” button or hotkey “R”.

 The playback loops you create are dynamic and can be changed at any time by dragging the in and outpoints, even when the video is playing.
 Click on the loop button or hotkey again (or remove the points) to get out of the loop.

 To be able to reach all the functions with ease and to sort out what is relevant for you, Validate is divided into different sections.
 Each section is represented by a tab, and by clicking one of the tabs you will immediately reach the preferred area of the application.
 These are the tabs that are represented in the AV Validate general workspace:

 The metadata tab contains all you need to know about the asset.
-Here you find all the relevant information about your assets such as creation date, framerate, duration, video files info, audio files info, subtitles info etc. You also have the possibility to edit how your metadata is presented under “Settings”, see our Metadata Views and fields userguide for more information.
+Here you find all the relevant information about your assets such as creation date, frame rate, duration, video files info, audio files info, subtitles info etc. You also have the possibility to edit how the metadata is presented, see the Metadata Fields section.